pushpullleg/ncaa-financial-predictor/Temporal_Validated/CSCI538_Final_Report.md

 Predicting the financial trajectory of NCAA athletic programs is crucial for university administrators, athletic directors, and policy makers who must allocate resources and plan for institutional sustainability.
 With over 1,700 NCAA member institutions managing billions of dollars in athletic revenues and expenses, the ability to forecast whether a program will improve, remain stable, or decline financially has significant practical implications.

-A critical challenge in building such predictive models is avoiding **data leakage**—a subtle but devastating methodological flaw where information from the target variable or future time periods inadvertently influences the training features.
-Data leakage is particularly problematic in time series prediction, where two common mistakes can inflate accuracy:
+A critical challenge in building such predictive models is avoiding **data leakage**.
+Data leakage occurs when information that would not be available at prediction time inadvertently influences the model during training.
+This creates an illusion of high performance that disappears when the model is deployed in real-world scenarios.
+In time series prediction, data leakage is particularly problematic, where two common mistakes can artificially inflate accuracy:

 1. **Target-Derived Features**: Using features derived from the target variable (such as lagged target labels) essentially provides the model with encoded answers as input.